MeNicefellow/SelfCorrectionLanguageModelTraining/README.md

 # Self-Correction Language Model Training

-This project implements the SCoRe (Self-Correction via Reinforcement Learning) method for training language models to improve their self-correction abilities over multiple attempts.
-The training regime is based on the paper **"Training Language Models to Self-Correct via Reinforcement Learning"**.
+This project is a Pytorch and Transformers implementation of the SCoRe (Self-Correction via Reinforcement Learning) method for training language models to improve their self-correction abilities over multiple attempts.
+The training regime is based on the paper **["Training Language Models to Self-Correct via Reinforcement Learning"](https://arxiv.org/abs/2409.12917)**.

 ## Table of Contents